mobiliabrus/tourbook/docs/2-tour.md

 We became friends.
 They are lovers, from Wuhan.
 They fall in love because they both love riding.
-Their hostel is just located behind mine.
+Their guesthouse is just located behind mine.

+I stayed in mixed dormitory of 6 beds.
+There was two girls, a Korean and two Chinese in this room.

 ### PULAU SAPI

+The next morning, they asked me if would I join their tour to a island called 'sapi' which sounds like 'stupid' in Chinese.
+I was glad to.

 ```<a-img>
 name:marilyn-2